pietromanganiello/networking-domain-ec2-dns/README.md

 The final result is a live website served from my own EC2 instance and accessed through my personal domain.

+All supporting screenshots are available in the /screenshots folder.

 **Live Website:**
 http://pietrodevops.uk